-The Master of Physician Assistant (MPA) degree at WSU is a rigorous 26-month graduate program that prepares students to function as generalist PAs, who possess a wide array of knowledge in primary care.
+The Master of Physician Associate (MPA) degree at WSU is a rigorous 26-month, 93 credit hour, graduate program that prepares students to function as generalist PAs, who possess a wide array of knowledge in primary care.
 Students in this program are required to demonstrate a range of physical, cognitive and behavioral abilities and skills necessary to perform successfully in various clinical situations.

 During the course of this program, students are trained and educated to serve where healthcare need is greatest; this includes underserved populations, in rural areas, and with minorities and older adults.

 - Expand your research potential.
 Our students aren't just consumers of medical literature, they become contributors to the body of medical literature.
-Since 2006, our students have co-authored with faculty over 40 journal articles and book chapters and have presented over 50 scientific posters, arguable the strongest record of student publication in the nation.
+Since 2006, our students have co-authored with faculty over 50 journal articles and book chapters and have presented over 50 scientific posters, arguably one of the strongest student publication records in the nation.

 - Service Learning Leaders.
 Excellent healthcare involves understanding and meeting the needs of the whole patient.
 Every WSU PA student performs volunteer community service.